 Symptoms Of Low Dopamine

-According to Medical News Today, low dopamine symptoms can vary wildly because it depends on what is causing the dopamine depletion in the first place.
-For instance, those who develop low levels of dopamine due to Parkinson’s disease may experience different symptoms than someone who has too little dopamine due to a mental health disorder, like schizophrenia or depression.
+Possible signs of a dopamine deficiency can vary depending on the cause of the deficiency for that specific person.
+For example, those who have low levels of dopamine connected to Parkinson’s disease may experience different symptoms than those whose low dopamine is linked to a mental health condition, like depression.

 - Lack of energy and motivation